 Another undertaking at this time was the establishment of a Sea Scout Ship.
 Gerald Chicoine who had given long and faithful service as Scoutmaster in Troops 15 and 16 was appointed Skipper of Ship 17.
 Fourteen boys who had been with him previously as Scouts, became charter members.
-Active Sea Scouts in which was previously all of these boys have been with Chic in Troop 16 since the beginning of Scouting and their record as Scouts is outstanding and would be any community.
-For example, in Troop 16's roster, we find that there are 23 Star Scouts 14 Life Scouts and 7 Eagle Scouts.
-In addition to this there are 30 by who have been awarded the highest honor in Catholic Scouting, "The Ad Altare Der medal.
+Active Sea Scouts now number 12.
+Practically all of these boys have been with Chic in Troop 16 since the beginning of Scouting and their record as Scouts is outstanding and would be in any community.
+For example, in Troop 16's roster, we find that there are 23 Star Scouts, 14 Life Scouts and 7 Eagle Scouts.
+In addition to this there are 30 boys who have been awarded the highest honor in Catholic Scouting, "The Ad Altare Dei" medal.